 Conservation status: Insufficient data - Endangered to Least Concern

-Minke whales (pronounced Minky) are the smallest of the rorqual whales (whales that have baleen or "whalebone" instead of teeth that they use for filter feeding).
-What used to be thought of as distinct northern hemisphere and southern hemisphere sub-species have now been shown to be two different species.
+What used to be thought of as distinct northern hemisphere and southern hemisphere sub-species of minke whales have now been shown to be two different species.
 The northern species Balaenoptera acutorostrata (the "dwarf" minke whale) is slightly smaller than the Antarctic Minke Whale, Balaenoptera bonaerensis, While the northern species is sometimes found in Antarctica, the southern species is thought not to cross the equator.

 As the smallest rorquals, minkes were the last to be exploited by whalers when the larger animals had been reduced to a level where they were no longer able to be profitably exploited, so the minkes were targeted as the species of last choice.